 The forming and ramming took two days.
 Samples were damp cured 28 days to mimic the wall curing that is done in the field.
 The results of the tests were very encouraging and, though the sample size was small, allow us to begin to understand the unique characteristics of steel reinforced RE.

-• The results met or exceeded all the expectations the researchers had for the steel reinforced RE.
+- The results met or exceeded all the expectations the researchers had for the steel reinforced SRE.

-• The concrete analogy seems better suited for design than the masonry analogy though either may be used.
-The RE exceeded masonry results by a significant margin and exhibited characteristics unique from concrete or masonry.
+- The concrete analogy seems better suited for design than the masonry analogy though either may be used.
+The SRE exceeded masonry results by a significant margin and exhibited characteristics unique from concrete or masonry.

-• The reinforcing pull out tests were consistently higher than the equivalent in concrete or masonry.
-The results suggest there is a mechanical bond between the steel and the RE as a result of the material “grain” and ramming.
+- The reinforcing pull out tests were consistently higher than the equivalent in concrete or masonry.
+The results suggest there is a mechanical bond between the steel and the SRE as a result of the material “grain” and ramming.

-• The six inch rammed cylinder compressive strength was consistent with the strength of the cored cylinders cut from wall blocks thus establishing a good correlation between the strength of the RE in walls and the strength of test cylinders rammed to monitor soil strength during construction.
+- The six inch rammed cylinder compressive strength was consistent with the strength of the cored cylinders cut from wall blocks thus establishing a good correlation between the strength of the SRE in walls and the strength of test cylinders rammed to monitor soil strength during construction.

 This project represents a significant advance of rammed earth R&D to be completed in North America.
 I would like to thank all parties who contributed their time, money, materials and expertise to help make this project a reality.